THOSE AUDACIOUS MEEHANS

 Catherine Meehan Blount

-Dedicated to the life and legacy of my grandparents,
+the life and legacy of my grancparents

 Charles Henry Meehan